NogaMudrik/dLDS-Discrete-Python-Model/README.md

 # Discrete-Python-Model---Decomposed-Linear-Dynamical-Systems-dLDS-paper
-Decomposed Linear Dynamical Systems (dLDS) for \newline  learning the latent components of neural dynamics
+Decomposed Linear Dynamical Systems (dLDS) for learning the latent components of neural dynamics

 # Outine:
 ## A) Installation Instructions